 Your choice matters.

-Hope Domino is a collaboration of local and national partners who seek to promote positive culture and inspire joy by:
+Hope Dominos is a collaboration of local and national partners who seek to promote positive culture and inspire joy by:

 - Engaging community members in shared experiences to deepen relationships and foster mutual understanding;

 - Exploring culture, identity & values — leadership and accountability — in communities across the USA;

 - Celebrating individuals and initiatives that make our local communities and this country a great place to live;

 - Recognizing the Art of Migration as a tool anyone can employ to navigate change, strengthen adaptability, and increase capacity for risk; and

 - Inviting everyone and anyone to step up and participate in the challenge of innovating forward, to co-create welcoming communities where future generations can thrive, happily, together.

 We intend to have FUN in the process.
 I hope you will join us!